Our Services

 Helpful Resources

 Immediate finger numbness after eating is rarely caused by a quick rise in blood sugar.
-Chronic hyperglycemia damages nerves over months to years and leads to diabetic neuropathy but does not trigger sudden numbness right after a meal.
+Chronic hyperglycemia damages nerves gradually over months or years, resulting in diabetic neuropathy — but it does not trigger sudden numbness right after a meal.

 Finger numbness after eating can be alarming, and it's natural to wonder whether a rapid rise in blood sugar (hyperglycemia) might be the culprit.
 In short, while chronic high blood sugar is a leading cause of diabetic neuropathy (nerve damage) over time, it is unlikely to trigger immediate finger numbness right after a meal.
 Below, we explore: